Arctvrvs/64-bit-CPU/README.md

-    per-cycle commit trace, reset capability, commit order checking via ROB indices, exception checking (illegal, misalign and page faults), optional load and store address/data verification, branch and prediction verification, optional coverage tracking (opcodes, exceptions and branch statistics),
--   and ability to export the trace as CSV or dump a coverage summary as JSON.
+    per-cycle commit trace, reset capability, commit order checking via ROB indices, exception checking (illegal, misalign and page faults), optional load and store address/data verification, branch and prediction verification, optional coverage tracking (opcodes, exceptions, branch statistics and counters for vector loads/stores and gather/scatter operations), support for vector gather/scatter checks and ability to export the trace as CSV or JSON and dump a coverage summary as JSON.
+When virtualization is active the scoreboard automatically translates addresses through the EPT stub so load and store checks use host physical memory.
     ``dump_trace()`` returns the list of entries for convenience and the summary can also be obtained directly with ``get_coverage_summary()``.
     When no coverage model is attached the helper returns an empty dictionary.
-    The resulting files can be parsed back with ``trace_utils.load_trace``
+    The resulting files can be parsed back with ``trace_utils.load_trace`` or ``trace_utils.load_trace_json``.
-- `trace_utils` – helper functions to load or save reference traces
+- `trace_utils` – helper functions to load or save reference traces in CSV or JSON format
-- `coverage_model` – lightweight functional coverage tracker used in tests
+- `coverage_model` – lightweight functional coverage tracker used in tests that can save and load summary reports via `save_summary()` and `load_summary()`
 - `rsb32` also accepts a `CoverageModel` to log underflow/overflow events
 - `regfile_bfm` – simple model that checks register file writes against the golden model